 The same set of concerns applies to allegations of narcotics trafficking and smuggling.
 Did a relative use the defendant’s house or car to store and smuggle drugs in?
 While these defenses may not acquit the accused in all cases, in some they may be enough to convince the court to drop charges.

 Contact Criminal Defense Attorneys at Blumberg & Associates

-If you are a non-citizen immigrant that has been charged with a drug-related crime, contact Blumberg & Associates.
+If you are a noncitizen immigrant who has been charged with a drug-related crime, contact Blumberg & Associates.
 We can evaluate your case and explain the options available for fighting the charges against you and avoiding deportation.